-Effective on the first day of the payroll period that includes October 1, 2024 2021, all employees will be paid in accordance with the new annual rate of pay as provided in Appendix A. Effective for the period from October 1, 2024, through September 30, 2025, employee shall advance in Step as provided in this Article 9.
-Employees may not exceed the maximum annual rate of pay as provided in Appendix A. pay ranges for all classifications are set forth in this Section 1 Pay Schedule.
-Employees will receive a one time pay adjustment.
-This adjustment is calculated by adding \$1,800.00 for each year of completed service with the Clearwater Fire & Rescue Department, as of October 1, 2021, (up to a maximum of 15 years) to the base starting salary of the employee's job classification.
-Employees shall not exceed the maximum annual rate of pay as provided in this Section 1 Pay Schedule.
-Employees who are above the maximum annual rate of pay will not receive any increase in pay.
+Effective on the first day of the payroll period that includes October 1, 2024, all employees will be paid in accordance with the new annual rate of pay as provided in Appendix A. Effective for the period from October 1, 2024, through September 30, 2025, employee shall advance in Step as provided in this Article 9.
+Employees may not exceed the maximum annual rate of pay as provided in Appendix A.

-Effective on the first day of the payroll period that includes October 1, 2025 2022, the City shall provide a 4% \$2,200.00 general wage increase for all employees, as set forth in Appendix A. this Section 1 Pay Schedule.
-Effective for the period from October 1, 2025, through September 30, 2026, employee shall advance in Step as provided in this Article 9.
-Employees shall not exceed the maximum annual rate of pay as provided in Appendix A. this Section 1 Pay Schedule.
-Employees who are above the maximum annual rate of pay will not receive any increase in pay.
+Effective on the first day of the payroll period that includes October 1, 2025, the City shall provide a 4% general wage increase for all employees, as set forth in Appendix A. Effective for the period from October 1, 2025, through September 30, 2026, employee shall advance in Step as provided in this Article 9.
+Employees shall not exceed the maximum annual rate of pay as provided in Appendix A.

-Effective on the first day of the payroll period that includes October 1, 2026 2023, the City shall provide a 3% \$2,200.00 general wage increase for all employees, as set forth in Appendix A. this Section 1 Pay Schedule.
-Effective for the period from October 1, 2026, through September 30, 2027, employee shall advance in Step as provided in this Article 9.
-Employees shall not exceed the maximum annual rate of pay as provided in Appendix A. this Section 1 Pay Schedule.
-Employees who are above the maximum annual rate of pay will not receive any increase in pay.
+Effective on the first day of the payroll period that includes October 1, 2026, the City shall provide a 3% general wage increase for all employees, as set forth in Appendix A. Effective for the period from October 1, 2026, through September 30, 2027, employee shall advance in Step as provided in this Article 9.
+Employees shall not exceed the maximum annual rate of pay as provided in Appendix A.

-Any further step advancements and general wage increases after September 30, 2027 2024 will be dependent upon and subject to negotiations in any successor Agreement.
+Any further step advancements and general wage increases after September 30, 2027 will be dependent upon and subject to negotiations in any successor Agreement.